MrJeremyKhoo/KanMingBan/README.md

 <executable> r [task ID]
 ```
 ### Tips:
-you can add the following to bashrc so that the board opens every time you spawn a window
+you can add the following to bashrc so that the board opens every time you spawn a window, you can also add an alias in bashrc. i like to use the letter 'a' because all the crud commands are near to it.
 ```
+alias a='kmb'
 kmb
 ```
 you can use grep, awk, less and other GNU utils to manipulate the output